 Have trouble falling asleep or staying asleep through the night?
 If so, you're not alone.
-According to the American Academy of Sleep Medicine, upto 35% of American adults experience bouts of insomnia.
+The Centers for Disease Control and Prevention documents that 28-45% of Americans aren't getting their full seven hours of sleep at night.
 The sounds produced by white noise machines and apps may help restless sleepers find relief.

 Fans and air purifiers emit a type of noise that's produced when all the sound frequencies detectable by the human ear are combined.
 Known as white noise, this sound is often described as thousands of musical tones playing simultaneously, making it impossible to pick out any single note.

 The word white is used to describe this mash-up of sounds because white noise is the audible equivalent to white light.
 Just as white light is composed of all the different colors, white noise is a combination of all sound frequencies.
 The sound of waves crashing against the shoreline is a type of white noise, and many white noise devices and apps are designed to mimic that sound.

 Because it's impossible to pick out one particular tone when listening to white noise, the noise tends to mask intermittent, inconsistent sounds.
 For some people, white noise acts as a screen that helps block out sounds that can make it difficult to fall asleep and maintain a deep, restful sleep.
 Studies on patients in critical care units found that using white noise devices helped mask the background noises in the hospital, letting patients sleep sounder with fewer interruptions.